-After completing this module. students will be able to d o the following.
-7 ator bornploting tino modulo, o ulo lonowing.
+After completing this module, students will be able to do the following:

 LO# Learning outcome (LO) Assessed through LO1 Apply methods and processes for systematic development of products and software systems.
 Artifact LO2 Analyse a problem, devise and evaluate alternative solutions, develop methods on this basis, and put forward well-reasoned arguments in critical discussions.
 Artifact LO3 Document the solutions that have been developed and present them to an expert audience.
 Artifact, presentation LO4 Work as part of a team in order to define goals, pursue them and achieve them together.
 Artifact, presentation LO5 Use professional tools for the entire development process.
 Artifact